To format the position of your labels, use the Portrait's Layout tab to access the Design section.

 Use the fine tune option to move the label text closer or away from the bottom edge of your portraits.

-To change formatting, select any of the labels on your portrait page, then click on Text.
+Next, select any of the labels on your portrait page, then click on Text over the page itself.

 Text properties will now be available- choose a color from the swatch, a font, the size of your labels, and, if available, bold or italics.